emartineznunez/AutoMeKin/docs/other.md

 {: .important }
 `atoms value(s)`
 [one or two `values`: first is a string with no blank spaces or an integer and second (if present) is a string with no blank spaces; _only with MD_ ; default value: `all`]
-The first `value` can be `all` (in which case no other values are needed) or the number of atoms initially excited followed by a second value (string), which is the list of atoms separated by commas (without blank spaces).
-It is analogous to modes (explained below).
+The first `value` can be `all`, in which case no other values are needed, or the number of atoms initially excited followed by a second value, a string, which is the list of atoms separated by commas, without blank spaces.
+It is analogous to modes, explained below.

 This is an example where atoms 1 , 2 and 3 are initially excited:
 ```